Munsif.

 }

-This prefetches on hover (lightweight), then fully loads on click.
+This prefetches on hover (lightweight), then fully renders on click.
 Users perceive instant loading.

 Zoneless Change Detection

-Angular 21+ (new projects): Already the default.
-No configuration needed.
+Angular 21+ (new projects): Already the default. zone.js is not included.

 typescript